phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_perturb.md

  r10 1e3
 ~~~

-Add the following to the molecule types:
+Then add the following molecules to the `molecules` section:

 ~~~ ruby
  # delay mechanic